snehaheda/payments-library/REST-API-Docs/Setting_up_and_test/REST_API_Setting_Up_And_Test.md

 The tests will start.

-Ideally, you should have a return similar to this (all test cases passed, no failures).
+Ideally, you should have a result similar to this (all test cases passed, no failures).

 ![mocha test page](mocha2.png)